cortez-emmanuel/cortez-emmanuel/README.md

 ---
 - 🤠🌵 Texas Native, with a passion for creating data solutions to drive business impact and serving others through many capacities.
 - 📈🔎 I have worked in Business Intelligence & Enterprise Analytics for over 3 years and I am currently finding my place in Data Science!
 I hope to one day work as a Data Scientist with a diverse team.

+A Quote that has stuck with me recently is..
+> "May we ever choose the harder right, instead of the easier wrong." - Thomas Monson

 ---
 ### *My interests include*
  - 🏀 Sports, especially basketball